-The Minister of Finance announced the details of an initial set of measures on 29 March 2020 to assist tax compliant businesses with cash flow and to provide an incentive for businesses to retain their employees.
+On the 29th of March 2020, the Minister of Finance announced the details of an initial set of measures to assist tax-compliant businesses with cash flow and to provide an incentive for businesses to retain their employees.
 Since the announcement, economic conditions have worsened and National Treasury and the South African Revenue Service (“SARS”) have received a large number of requests for assistance, including requests from large businesses that are also experiencing substantial cash flow difficulties.

 The adjustments were mainly dealt with in the Draft Disaster Management Tax Relief Bill (1 April 2020), and the Draft Disaster Tax Management Tax Relief Administration Bill (1 April 2020).
 The Bills are accompanied by a Draft Explanatory Memorandum.

 Updates have also been published on the websites of SARS and National Treasury, in particular relating to value-added-tax (“VAT”) and customs duty concessions on the importation of “essential goods”.

 The Disaster Management Tax Bills provide for three types of tax relief: cash flow relief, deferral of amounts due to SARS, and relief in relation to time periods within which certain actions/ functions need to be complied with.

 Cash flow relief